nimblehq/ios-templates/README.md

   - Add a run script for Crashlytics
   - Integrate UI and unit test

+#### Code Signing
+  - Certificate
+    - Development
+      - for DEBUG build configuration.
+    - Distribution
+      - for STAGING and RELEASE build configuration.
+  - Mobile Provision
+    - Development
+      - for DEBUG build configuration, build directly to iOS Devices.
+    - Adhoc
+      - for STAGING build configuration, deploy to Crashlytics.
+      - Beta devices on Crashlytics need to be added to Apple Developer Portal and build with Mobile Provision that include Beta Devices.
+    - Appstore
+      - for RELEASE build configuration, release to AppStore.

 #### Cocoapods integration
   - Podfile including:
     - Alamofire